-Retaining walls shall be restricted to a maximum height of 6'-0".
+Retaining walls shall be restricted to a maximum height of 8'-0" per wall, except at the Village Green where a wall shall be restricted to a maximum height of 11'-0".
 Where greater grade change needs to be accommodated, multiple lower, stepped walls may be used, and shall be softened with plantings.